department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 - **Regression Testing**: Tests that guard against the recurrence of a previously encountered defect or performance issue.

 - **Static Analysis**: Automated inspection of the codebase that does not involve execution of code.
-For instance, analyzing the cyclomatic complexity of a function, ensuring that a variable will be defined before it is accessed along all possible code paths, **linting**, and so forth.
+For instance, analyzing the cyclomatic complexity of a function, ensuring that a variable will be defined before it is accessed along all possible code paths, linting, and so forth.

-- **Static Testing**: Tests using **Static Analysis** to assess the quality of the codebase and identify issues.
+- **Static Testing**: Tests using Static Analysis to assess the quality of the codebase and identify issues.

 - **Test Coverage**: A metric indicating what percentage of lines, statements, expressions, logical branches, etc are exercised by a test suite.